Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 • Complex install (panel upgrade needed, long wire run, permit fees) — $1,500 to $2,500

-The charger hardware itself adds $250 to $700 on top of that.
-A ChargePoint Home Flex (48 amp, adjustable) runs about $699.
+Charger hardware adds $250 to $700 on top of that.
+A ChargePoint Home Flex — 48 amp, adjustable — runs about $699.
 An Emporia Level 2 Smart Charger runs about $279 and does the job for most home setups.
-You do not need the most expensive unit on the market for typical home charging.
+The most expensive unit on the market isn’t necessary for typical home charging.
+That’s worth saying plainly.

 Rebates Are Real — Check Before You Pay Full Price

 Many utilities offer rebates on Level 2 charger installation.
-Pacific Gas and Electric, Xcel Energy, and dozens of regional utilities have programs that cover $200 to $500 of installation cost.
-Some states have additional incentives.
-The federal 30C tax credit covers 30% of EV charger installation cost (up to $1,000) through 2032 for qualified homeowners.
+Pacific Gas and Electric, Xcel Energy, and dozens of regional utilities have programs covering $200 to $500 of installation cost.
+Some states layer on additional incentives.
+The federal 30C tax credit covers 30% of EV charger installation cost — up to $1,000 — through 2032 for qualified homeowners.

-Burned by not checking this early enough on my own research — I almost paid full price before a friend mentioned his utility had a $300 rebate sitting right on their website.
-Takes five minutes to look up your utility and search “EV charger rebate.”
+Don’t make my mistake.
+I almost paid full price before a friend mentioned his utility had a $300 rebate sitting right on their website — no application, no waiting list, just a form.
+Takes five minutes to search your utility name plus “EV charger rebate.”
 Do it before you schedule anything.

 The Actual Decision Framework